E'Last: History

 E'Last is the first group of E Entertainment.
 Their name is an abbreviation of "Everlasting", which either means "Eternity" and "Infinity.
 Won Hyuk and Wonjun were contestants on Produce X 101 and were the first two to be introduced into the EBoyz group.
 They were joined during summer 2019 by Choi In, Rano, and Seungyeop.

 The members released their own reality show, named Unlock, prior to their debut.
-The official YouTube channel of the group uploaded an episode every Friday, showcasing the boys’ daily lives and debut preparations.
+The official YouTube channel of the group uploaded an episode every Friday, showcasing the boys' daily lives and debut preparations.

-The group debuted on June 9, 2020, with their first extended play Day Dream, featuring the title track "Swear".
-In their debut album, the members said in an interview that Rano, Baekgyeul, Won Hyuk, and Wonjun participated in writing and composing songs.
+The group debuted on June 9, 2020, with their first extended play Day Dream, featuring the lead single "Swear".
+On their debut album, the members said in an interview that Rano, Baekgyeul, Won Hyuk, and Wonjun participated in writing and composing songs.

-The group returned with their second extended play Awake and its title track "Tears Of Chaos" on November 11, 2020.
+The group returned with their second extended play Awake and its lead single "Tears of Chaos" on November 11, 2020.
 Wonjun was not involved in the comeback due to scheduling conflicts, as he was the host of EBS show Boni Hani.

 In April 2021, it was announced that members Choi In, Seungyeop, Romin, and Wonjun would form the new sub-unit E'Last U. The sub-unit released their debut digital single "Remember" on May 19, 2021.

-On September 29, 2021, the group released their first single album Dark Dream and its title track of the same name.
+On September 29, 2021, the group released their first single album Dark Dream and its lead single of the same name.

-On April 27, 2022, the group released their third extended play Roar and its title track "Creature".
+On April 27, 2022, the group released their third extended play Roar and its lead single "Creature".

-On January 3, 2023, the agency confirmed that Seungyeob will enter the military mandatory military service on January 31 at the 28th Military Circle Military Enlistment Training Center.
+On January 3, 2023, the agency confirmed that Seungyeop would enter the military mandatory military service on January 31 at the 28th Infantry Division Military Enlistment Training Center.

+On February 20, 2023, the group came back with their first digital single Thrill.
+Seungyeop was not involved in the comeback.

+On September 29, 2023, the agency announced that Choi In would be taking a hiatus for personal reasons.

+On October 17, 2023, the group came back with their fourth mini album iDENTIFICATION and its lead single of "Kiss me baby".

+On January 5, 2024, member Baekgyeul was put on a hiatus citing health reasons.

+The group released their first full-length album EVERLASTING and its title track "Gasoline" on May 2, 2024.

+On August 6, 2024, the official account of the Japanese survival show Re:Born announced that E'LAST would be participating in the show, which aired on ABEMA from September 27, 2024, to November 29, 2024, and consisted of 10 episodes and 1 special episode.
+The group placed second.

+On August 19, 2024, the agency announced that Choi In would enter the military mandatory military service on September 2.

+On May 7, 2025, the group came back with their fifth mini album Versus and its lead single "Crazy Train".

+On June 22, Seungyeop announced during an Instagram livestream that he had left the group due to his contract with E Entertainment concluding.